abcsys/libem/arena/README.md

 - User selections are logged anonymously using a session UUID
 - User performance is compared to Libem and aggregate stats of all other users

+## API

+Libem arena supports interactions from both users (through the frontend) and EM models (through the API).

 ## Set up

 Libem arena is available to try out at https://arena.libem.org.